munificent/craftinginterpreters/book/classes.md

 </aside>

-For Lox, since we generally hew to Java-ish style, we'll do "this".
+For Lox, since we generally hew to Java-ish style, we'll go with "this".
 Inside a method body, a `this` expression evaluates to the instance that the method was called on.
 Or, more specifically, since methods are accessed and then invoked as two steps, it will refer to the object that the method was *accessed* from.